 I am influenced by the ideas and theories surrounding early attachment patterns, Jungian developmental psychology, and the teachings and rituals of indigenous cultures that have honored and marked transition intiations for centuries.
 I passionately bring these ideas and philosophies into my work with individuals, couples, and families.

-Michelle received her Master’s Degree in Clinical Social Work from Hunter College School of Social Work and went on to complete postgraduate training at the American Institute for Psychoanalysis.
-Her postgraduate experience includes training in Attachment-based Psychodynamic Psychotherapy, Emotion-Focused Couples Therapy (EFT), Dialectical Behavioral Therapy (DBT), and Motivational Interviewing for Co-occurring Disorders.
-Michelle opened BloomTherapy in 2013 with the hopes of bringing qualified expert mental health services to individuals living in the Tri-state area.
+I received my Master’s Degree in Clinical Social Work from Hunter College School of Social Work and went on to complete postgraduate training at the American Institute for Psychoanalysis.
+My experience includes training in Attachment-based Psychodynamic Psychotherapy, Emotion-Focused Couples Therapy (EFT), Maternal and Family Work, Dialectical Behavioral Therapy (DBT), and Motivational Interviewing for Co-occurring Disorders.
+I opened BloomTherapy in 2013 with the hopes of empowering individuals to create their own communities and circles of support that can hold them throughout a lifetime.

-Ruth is a graduate of New York University’s School of Social Work and holds various trainings including Trauma-Focused Cognitive Behavioral Therapy for children and Grief counseling for individuals and families who have experienced loss.
-Her background in Nutrition, Yoga, and Healthcare studies informs the ways in which she works to help her clients achieve a better balance between negotiating daily stress and building care and compassion for themselves.
-She also holds employment at Mount Sinai Hospital working with individuals and families.
+I am a graduate of New York University’s School of Social Work and hold various trainings including Trauma-Focused Cognitive Behavioral Therapy for children and Grief counseling for individuals and families who have experienced loss.
+My background in Nutrition, Yoga, and Healthcare studies informs the ways in which I work to help my clients achieve a better balance between negotiating daily stress and building care and compassion for themselves.
+I also hold employment at Mount Sinai Hospital working with individuals and families.